sib-swiss/kgsteward/doc/yaml/kgsteward.schema.md

 # kgsteward config file: supported YAML syntax

-Full YAML 2.0 syntax is supported.
+YAML 1.1 syntax is supported.

-A single YAML extension is implemented: the `!include <filename>` directive, that will insert in place the content of `filename`.
+A YAML extension is available: `!include <filename>`.
+This directive will insert in place the content of `filename`.
-The path of `<filename>` is interpreted with directory of the parent YAML file as default.
+The path of `<filename>` is interpreted with the directory of the parent YAML file as default directory.
-This inclusion mechanism is executed early, before the full YAML configuration is checked.
+This inclusion mechanism is executed early, before the YAML configuration is validated.

 Within the YAM config file(s), UNIX environment variables can by referred to using `${...}` syntax.
-Their evaluation is performed late, at the time of command execution.
+Evaluation of these is performed at the time of command execution.
-`${...}` syntax cannot be used in `!include`directive.
+Hence `${...}` syntax cannot be used in `!include` directive.

 # kgsteward YAML syntax

 # KGStewardConf

-Top level of the YAML syntax supported by kgsteward
+Top level YAML keys

 | Property | Type | Required | Possible Values | Deprecated | Default |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Description&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|
 | -------- | ---- | -------- | --------------- | ---------- | ------- | ----------- |